 My Experience with Garmin Varia RCT715

-When I learned its price, my first thought was: ‘Wow, that’s expensive!’
-And unfortunately, using it didn’t prove me wrong yet.
+When I learned its price, I thought, ‘ Wow, that’s expensive!’
+And unfortunately, using it hasn’t proven me wrong.

 The radar and taillight functionality is awesome (it always was), but the added rear-facing camera could be better.

-But that shouldn’t be such a big deal because nobody will use its footage for fancy videos.
+But that shouldn’t be a big deal because nobody will use its footage for fancy videos.
 Right?

 For example, when I connected my phone to Varia and wanted to browse clips, they took a long time to load.
 Often, the video playback stopped, and I had to reconnect to the Varia again.
+Finding the right clip is also tricky because the app creates 30s clips.
+Again, I will explain this more in depth below.

 Varia RCT715 Pros in Detail